KihaJeong1994/spring-web-mvc-template/README.md

 [STOMP(Simple Text Oriented Messaging Protocol)](https://stomp.github.io/stomp-specification-1.2.html) is a sub protocol to use on top of WebSocket to enable pub-sub messaging
 - frame based
+- I used apic google extension to test STOMP
 ```text
 COMMAND
 header1:value1